 Step 1: Determine the scope of the risk assessment

 A risk assessment starts by deciding what is in scope of the assessment.
 It could be the entire organization, but this is usually too big an undertaking, so it is more likely to be a business unit, location or a specific aspect of the business, such as payment processing or a web application.
-It is vital to have the full support of all stakeholders whose activities are within the scope of the assessment as their input will be essential to understanding which assets and processes are the most important, identifying risks, assessing impacts and defining risk tolerance levels.
-A third-party specializing in risk assessments may be needed to help them through what is a resource-intensive exercise.
+It is vital to have the full support of all stakeholders whose activities are within the scope of the assessment, as their input will be essential to understanding which assets and processes are the most important, identifying risks, assessing impacts and defining risk tolerance levels.
+A third party specializing in risk assessments might be needed to help them through what is a resource-intensive exercise.

-Everyone involved should be familiar with the terminology used in a risk assessment such as likelihood and impact so that there is a common understanding of how the risk is framed.
-Prior to undertaking a risk assessment, it is well worth reviewing standards like ISO/IEC 27001 and frameworks such as NIST SP 800-37, which can help guide organizations on how to assess their information security risks in a structured manner and ensure mitigating controls are appropriate and effective.
+Everyone involved should be familiar with the terminology used in a risk assessment, such as likelihood and impact, so that there is a common understanding of how the risk is framed.
+For those who are unfamiliar with cybersecurity concepts, ISO/IEC TS 27100 provides a useful overview.
+Prior to undertaking a risk assessment, it is well worth reviewing standards like ISO/IEC 27001 and frameworks such as NIST SP 800-37 and ISO/IEC TS 27110, which can help guide organizations on how to assess their information security risks in a structured manner and ensure mitigating controls are appropriate and effective.

 Step 2: How to identify cybersecurity risks